bahayg/donation-app-frontend/README.md

 ## Setup/Installation Requirements

+* Go to https://github.com/bahayg/donation-app-backend and set the backend up.
 * Fork and clone this repository.
 * Navigate to the top level of the cloned directory.
-* Run bundle install
+* Run npm install
-* Run rails db:migrate
-* Run rails db:seed
-* Run rails s
+* Run npm start
-* Then, open your preferred web browser by navigating to "http://localhost:3000" to view it.
+* Open your preferred web browser by navigating to "http://localhost:3000" to view it.

-Go to https://github.com/bahayg/donation-app-backend for the backend.
+* Create your account.

 <!-- ## Known Bugs